1 Introduction

 Bunus founded the temple of Hera in Corinth.
 [23]

-Sisyphus's family was a descendant of Deucalion of Thessaly and had no connection with the cult of Hera.
+Sisyphus's family was a descendant of Deucalion of Thessaly, and had no connection to the worship of Hera.

-Bunus' mother Alcidamea was probably a priestess of the temple of Hera in Argos, the daughter of Lamedon, son of Gelanor, who once occupied Argos.
+Bunus' mother Alcidamea was probably the daughter of Gelanor's son Lamedon, who once occupied Argos, and she was a priestess at the temple of Hera in Argos.
+[24]

-After the battle between Sicyon and Argos, Alcidamea married Almus, son of Sisyphus, and they probably had a son, Bunus.
+After the battle of Sicyon and Argos, Alcidamea is presumed to have married Almus, son of Sisyphus, and had a son, Bunus.
+[25]

 4.4 Epopeus, son of Aloeus